top of page

 🐾 5 Natural Ways to Reduce Stress and Anxiety in Dogs

-By Dawn McGroarty — Former Licensed Veterinary Technician | Holistic Pet Care Writer
+By Dawn McGroarty — Former Licensed Veterinary Technician- With 20+ years experience in the veterinary field | Holistic Pet Care Writer

 Dogs experience stress for many of the same reasons we do — changes in routine, loud noises, separation, or simply picking up on our energy.
 Just like people, their bodies respond with increased heart rate, muscle tension, and even digestive upset.
 The good news is that natural, holistic approaches can help ease anxiety and restore a sense of calm.